DavidSouther/software_craftsmanship/02_functions_arrays_strings/01_functions/01_python.md

 But why are we adding more code when it just does the same thing!?
 ARGH!
 I asked you to stay with me one more step, before we see the pay off.
-First, delete the last two lines (the while loop that asks whether to price another rug), and then add this:
+First, delete the last two lines (the while loop that asks whether to price another rug), and then add the following.

+> Before deleting the loop, this is another good time to make a commit...

 ```python
 def rectangular_rug_cost(width, height, fringe):